arielf/clean-push/FAQ.md

 this does ***not*** necessarily pull the latest *remote* main branch.

-So to be 100% in sync between your local dev and the remote main, you need to:
+So to be 100% in sync between your local dev and the remote main, you need to perform more than one pull (fetch + merge) operation:

+    # sync local and remote main branches
     git checkout main && git pull

+    # sync local dev with remote main
-    git checkout dev && git pull origin/main
+    git checkout dev && git pull main

-And if you also want your remote copy of dev to have the same changes, you also need an additional:
+And if you also want your remote copy of dev to have the same changes, you also need an additional push to remote:

     # push local dev changes to the remote copy (origin/dev)
     git push